-However, laws vary between countries and should be researched.
+However, cannabis laws vary between countries and should be researched upon international travel.
 From there, individual countries have the right to make their own legislation.

 But worldwide, there’s no set of standardized laws on CBD, which makes it hard to say one way or another.
 To err on the side of caution and avoid losing time going through security, consider picking up your CBD when you land.
 You can always use CBD before heading to the airport if you’re anxious about a long flight.

-If you’re wondering what countries have legalized CBD, you can check out our in-depth guide here.
+If you’re wondering what countries have legalized CBD and where CBD oils remain illegal, you can check out our in-depth guide here.

 Benefits of CBD for Air Travel